-Civil society activists organized the demonstration in protest of the Government's decision to reroute the construction of a trans-regional electricity line away from Bamyan province.
+Civil society activists organized the demonstration in protest of the Government's decision to re-route the construction of a trans-regional electricity line away from Bamyan province.
 Most of the participants in the demonstration - and victims of the attack - belonged to the Hazara ethnic group and Shia Muslim religious minority.

 Daesh/ISKP claimed responsibility for the attack via the Amaq news agency.
-The claim stated that the organization targeted a group of "rejectionist polytheists", also referring to the victims as "apostates", 'in response to their collaboration with the Nusayris [Shias] in the war on the Sunnis in the land of Syria, and in order to purify the land of Khurasan and all other lands of the Muslims of the impurity of their polytheism."287 Daesh/ISKP also claimed responsibility for two subsequent attacks targeting members of the Shia Muslim religious minority in Kabul city on 11 October and 21 October.288
+The claim stated that the organization targeted a group of "rejectionist polytheists", also referring to the victims as "apostates", 'in response to their collaboration with the Nusayris [Shias] in the war on the Sunnis in the land of Syria, and in order to purify the land of Khurasan and all other lands of the Muslims of the impurity of their polytheism."
+Daesh/ISKP also claimed responsibility for two subsequent attacks targeting members of the Shia Muslim religious minority in Kabul city on 11 October and 21 October.
+292

-UNAMA issued a special report "Attack on a Peaceful Demonstration in Kabul, 23 July 2016" on the incident addressing its human rights implications and providing recommendations to the Government.289 Specifically, UNAMA concluded that the attack: (i) deliberately targeted civilians with the aim of spreading terror amongst the civilian population and was a serious violation of international humanitarian law that may amount to a war crime; (ii) appeared to deliberately target persons belonging to a specific ethnic and religious community and the claim of responsibility used language advocating religious hatred and incitement to violence; and (iii) had a serious negative impact on the demonstrators' rights to freedom of opinion and expression, and peaceful assembly.290 https://twitter.com/Terror_Monitor/status/756895238975664128;
+UNAMA issued a special report "Attack on a Peaceful Demonstration in Kabul, 23 July 2016" on the incident addressing its human rights implications and providing recommendations to the Government.293 Specifically, UNAMA concluded that the attack: (i) deliberately targeted civilians with the aim of spreading terror amongst the civilian population and was a serious violation of international humanitarian law that may amount to a war crime; (ii) appeared to deliberately target persons belonging to a specific ethnic and religious community and the claim of responsibility used language advocating religious hatred and incitement to violence; and (iii) had a serious negative impact on the demonstrators' rights to freedom of opinion and expression, and peaceful assembly.294 https://unama.unmissions.org/sites/default/files/23_july_suicide_attack_against_peaceful_demonstration-18_oct_2016.pdf, last accessed 28 December 2016.